Call the City’s COVID-19 Resource Hotline at 952-826-0370. The hotline is available 8 a.m. to 4:30 p.m. Monday through Friday.

 Show All Answers

-Residents can watch City Council meetings live on Comcast Channel 813 (high definition) and Channel 16 (standard definition) or CenturyLink Prism on Channel 1236 (high definition) and Channel 236 (standard definition).
+Residents can watch City Council meetings live on Comcast Channel 813 (high definition) and Channel 16 (standard definition).
 Meetings are also streamed live at www.EdinaMN.gov/746/Watch-a-City-Meeting and www.facebook.com/edinamn.

 You do not need to attend a meeting to provide comments or testify during a public hearing.
 Leave a comment or testimony on voicemail at 952-826-0377.
 Provide your feedback online at BetterTogetherEdina.org/public-hearings.
 Provide live testimony during a meeting by calling 800-374-0221 and using a unique conference code.
 It does not matter how you provide your comments or testimony and you do not need to provide it in more than one way.
 The governing body considers it all equally.

-MDH is now reporting the names of long-term care facilities of a certain size with one or more residents or staff with laboratory-confirmed COVID-19.
+MDH reports the names of long-term care facilities of a certain size with one or more residents or staff with laboratory-confirmed COVID-19.
 Find the list online at https://www.health.state.mn.us/diseases/coronavirus/situation.html.

 Please contact your hauler about any changes to trash collection.

 Residents who have yard waste pickup should contact their hauler.
-Some haulers have delayed the start of spring pickup due to coronavirus concerns.
 Yard waste cannot be placed in trash, by state law.
 Residents with yard waste that isn’t currently being collected by a hauler should store it properly in their yard or take it to one of these sites that accept yard waste:

 Please check the State of Minnesota’s website for the latest updates on statewide restrictions.